 2.1 Wallenberg’s Appointment

 There remains significant controversy about the motives for and the circumstances of his appointment.
 A number of authors have highlighted the role that the United States’ War Refugee Board (WRB) played in Wallenberg’s appointment.
 The WRB had been set up in Washington as recently as January 1944 and was charged with ‘the task of saving Jews and other potential victims of Nazi persecution.’
 A key tactic of the WRB was to encourage neutral states to send diplomats and consuls as observers to Eastern Europe, including Hungary, in order to discourage the transportation and large-scale extermination of Jews.
 Having failed to secure the service of their first choice Count Folke Bernadotte, the Americans turned their attention to Wallenberg.
 Wallenberg was ‘interviewed’ by Iver Olsen, the WRB representative in Sweden, and by Herschel V Johnson, the US Ambassador to Sweden, who were both impressed by Wallenberg’s enthusiasm and commitment.
 The nomination was turned over to the Swedish government which had ‘agreed in principle to send a special envoy to Budapest with diplomatic cover’.
-Wallenberg was summoned to the Swedish Foreign Office on 13 June 1944 where he negotiated with Swedish officials about the purpose of his mission before being formally appointed as a Swedish .diplomat and issued with a Swedish diplomatic passport before leaving to take up his post in Budapest on 7 July 1944.
+Wallenberg was summoned to the Swedish Foreign Office on 13 June 1944 where he negotiated with Swedish officials about the purpose of his mission before being formally appointed as a Swedish diplomat and issued with a Swedish diplomatic passport before leaving to take up his post in Budapest on 7 July 1944.

-Given the circumstances of his appointment here remained significant controversy about who, in fact, Wallenberg would be serving in Budapest.
+Given the circumstances of his appointment there remained significant controversy about who, in fact, Wallenberg would be serving in Budapest.
 A number of writers have asserted that Wallenberg was essentially working for the Americans.
 Thus, the WRB considered that Wallenberg’s mission had a considerably broader purpose than mere observation, which included acting to save as many Jewish lives as possible.
-On the other hand, Levine asserts that ‘there is no evidence whatsoever that UD [Swedish Utrikesdepartementet or Foreign Office] officials saw Wallenberg as a representative of the Americans, however, unorthodox his appointment had been.’
+On the other hand, Levine asserts that ‘there is no evidence whatsoever that UD [Swedish Utrikesdepartementet or Foreign Office] officials saw Wallenberg as a representative of the Americans however unorthodox his appointment had been.’
 As far as the Swedish government was concerned, Wallenberg had a simple role, which was to report to them from Budapest about the treatment of Jews during a short two-month posting.

 The key player in this controversy was, of course, Wallenberg himself.
 Unimpressed by the formalities and bureaucracy of conventional diplomatic method, Wallenberg drafted a nine-point memorandum in which he detailed the ‘rules’ under which he was to operate.
-The memorandum provides a clear indication as to Wallenberg’s lack of orthodoxy and his desire to have powers that operated beyond the traditional restraints.
+The memorandum provides a clear indication as to Wallenberg’s lack of orthodoxy and his desire to have powers that operated beyond traditional restraints.
 Of particular importance to the present discussion are Wallenberg’s attempts to circumvent traditional diplomatic channels by communicating personally with the Swedish Foreign Office.
 In terms of his relations with the receiving state, Wallenberg indicated his desire to deal directly with the Hungarian government without having to go through the ambassador, and, perhaps most controversially, his right officially to seek an audience with Admiral Miklós Horthy, the Hungarian Regent.
 He further stated his desire to have a free hand to use whatever methods he saw fit, including bribery, and his desire to provide protection to whomever he could through the use of asylum and protective passes.
-There is some controversy as to the official status of this document, particularly as to whether it was formally accepted by the Swedes.
+There is some controversy as to the official status of this memorandum, particularly as to whether it was formally accepted by the Swedes.
 However, what is apparent from the text is that Wallenberg did not regard himself as a ‘mere’ diplomat.

 2.2 Wallenberg in Budapest